 May 11, 2020

-Try these easy 30-minute roasted tomatoes to top pizzas and sandwiches or stir them into salads & grains.
-Stash them in a jar in the fridge.
+These 30-minute roasted tomatoes are so versatile that you can use them to top pizzas and sandwiches or stir them into salads and grains.

 These 30-minute roasted tomatoes are great on pizza.You can stir them into pasta, grains or eggs.
 Cherry and grape tomatoes will hold their shape better than sliced tomatoes.

 Besides pizza, you can use sliced tomatoes on sandwiches or on avocado toast.

 No matter the season, I am always roasting tomatoes.

 Sheet Pan Baked Feta with Vegetables